-Some small objects will pass through a child's body without causing harm, but some may get stuck, while others can cause damage to the wall of the gut, or pierce the gut.
+Some small objects will pass through a child's body without causing harm, but some may get stuck, while others can cause damage to the wall of the gut (such as small batteries), or pierce the gut.

 It is important for you to make your home as safe as possible as soon as your baby starts to move around (most babies can move around by rolling or pulling themselves along several weeks or more before they can crawl).